prices/SquadronBuilder/README.md

 ## Running SquadronBuilder

 Open the file html/index.html in your browser.
-That is all that is require to run it.
+That is all that is required to run it.

 ### Requirements
 * A recent web broswer that supports JavaScript and HTML5